ThrimannaA/ThrimannaA/README.md

 - 💕I'm interested in data analytics, data analysis, data mining, artificial intelligence, machine learning and deep learning

+- 🚀As an Aspiring Data Engineer 🌟, a Driven Data Analyst 📊, and a Passionate Machine Learning Enthusiast 🤖,I am dedicated to shaping the future with innovative data solutions and AI-driven insights.

 - 📫 How to reach me **thrimanna2000@gmail.com**

 <h3 align="left">Connect with me:</h3>